MATH-214 - Linear Algebra - Violeta Kovacev-Nikolic

 What to Expect in this Course

 Your commitment is essential for your success.
 To stay on task, you will need to invest time and continuously make an effort.
 In general, you should spend about 2-3 hours per every hour of class time (which means 10-15 hours per week), or more, as needed.
 Please do your best to fulfill the following expectations:

 - Consistently attend classes: Regular attendance is required.
-Arrive at each class session on time and stay until the end.
+Using the Zoom link on the left-hand side menu in Canvas, join a live session on time and stay until the end.
 Apart from the first day of class when no-show students are dropped (which allows waitlisted students to enroll), you may have two grace absences; please save them for true emergencies or illnesses.
 If you miss three class meetings, you may be dropped from the course unless there is a valid reason.
 Three late arrivals may count for one absence.

 - Participate in the class: Learning is more efficient when students get actively involved.
 During lectures, you will participate.
 I will ask you to engage and provide answers and explanations, either individually or via group work, where you will discuss relevant concepts with peers, solve problems, and present results to the class.

 - Prepare before the class: To get the most out of this course, you should prepare for each class meeting.
 Ideally, you should review the concepts and examples taught in the previous lesson.
 You may need to watch an introductory video, read the assigned portion of the eBook, or complete a short quiz before a class.

 - Review continuously: After each lecture, try to review your notes.
 Your learning and retention will be more efficient if you redo the class examples and read the relevant section in the eBook.

 - Complete assignments on time: Please stay on top of your tasks!
 To learn and retain, you should tackle your homework as soon as possible, ideally within a day from the class meeting.